Skip to content

 Here is an example.

 Note: Don't use explicit fontsize parameters when drawing text.
-Plugin Service will define the best font size per device.
+Logi Plugin Service will define the best font size per device.

 Note that MyImage.png file must be added to the plugin project as an embedded resource.